 Establish a routine.
-Keep your puppy's meals regularly scheduled to encourage more predictable elimination patterns.
-Take him out every two hours during the day and as needed at night.
+Keep your puppy's meals regularly scheduled to encourage predictable elimination patterns.
+Take him out frequently (ie. every two hours) during the day and as needed at night.
 Select one toilet area.
-Take him to the toilet area five minutes after feeding, awakening, riding in a car, greeting new people, or chewing on toys.
+Take him to the toilet area five minutes after doing anything (ie. feeding, awakening, riding in a car, greeting new people, or chewing on toys.)
 Immediately reward him with a food treat and verbal praise when he relieves himself in the appropriate place.
 Use a verbal command such as "go potty" when you take him to the elimination area.
 Do not play with your puppy until he does his business.
 Supervise your puppy.
-In order to help prevent accidents the puppy should never be without supervision.
+Accident prevention requires constant supervision.
 Watch for any signals that the puppy has to eliminate.
-The signals may include circling and sniffing around.
+Signals may include circling, whining, and sniffing around.
 Supervision will allow you to catch and interrupt an accident before it happens.
 When you interrupt your puppy it is important to take him to the toilet area immediately.
 Crate your puppy.
-Using a dog crate while you are out will also aid in your ability to housetrain.
+Using a dog crate when you are unable to monitor your puppy will help.
 Crate training prevents accidents in the house when you are unable to interrupt the behavior.
-Many dogs will not eliminate in the place they sleep, making the crate a helpful tool in teaching the puppy how to "hold it" until the next walk.
+Most dogs will not soil where they sleep, making the crate a helpful tool in teaching the puppy how to "hold it" until the next walk.